jthomasmock/positslides/README.md

 ## Example

-Here is the source code for a minimal sample document: [example.qmd](example.qmd).
+Here is the source code for a minimal sample document: [template.qmd](template.qmd).